zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-14 - CARD-054: Add system memory utility function for admin configuration

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Created get_system_memory_for_admin() function in app/utils.py that extracts and formats system memory data specifically for the admin configuration page.
+The function leverages the existing get_system_metrics() function from app/monitoring.py and returns a dictionary with total system memory, used memory, available memory, and percentages formatted for display in the memory bar gauge.
+Includes proper error handling with fallback values and converts memory data from bytes to GB for user-friendly display.
+The function provides real-time system memory information for admin configuration management.

 ## 2025-01-14 - CARD-052: Fix backup verification test failures and quality scoring

 **Epic:** Epic 2 – Test Suite Remediation